MIT-Emerging-Talent/ET6-CDSP-group-03-repo/README.md

 ## Problem statement

 In regions affected by war, the education system is one of the first societal structures to collapse.
- Students who once demonstrated high academic performance and consistent attendance often experience a significant decline in both after conflict begins.
-Violence, displacement, psychological trauma, and the breakdown of infrastructure such as internet access or school availability contribute
-    to reduced academic outcomes and disrupted attendance.
+War events and the breakdown of infrastructure, such as internet access or school availability, contribute to poor educational opportunities and a disrupted education.

-This project investigates how armed conflict affects students' performance and attendance over time.
+This project investigates how armed conflict affects the education system in Gaza by analyzing the correlation between war events and their impact on the education system.
- By comparing pre-conflict and during-conflict academic records, we aim to understand the depth of disruption and identify patterns that can inform targeted interventions.

 ## research question

-How does war disruption such as violence, displacement, and infrastructure breakdown impact students' academic performance and attendance on online learning for students in colleges in war affected zones?
+How did war events affect education in Gaza??

 ## Group Summary of the Problem Domain (with Systems Thinking)